wp-plugins/the-welcomizer/readme.txt

 -> [My homepage](http://www.sebastien-laframboise.com/) -> Any suggestions?
 [Write a new topic.](http://wordpress.org/tags/the-welcomizer?forum_id=10#postform)

+What's coming in the next version of The Welcomizer?
+-
+- A very useful `jQuery Library Manager`.
+- Many bug fixes, many bug fixes.
+- The file uploader will be ready for translation.

 Known issues:
 -
 - The file uploader plugin is not yet ready for translation.